nextcloud/integration_openproject/README.md

 # OpenProject integration into Nextcloud

-OpenProject integration provides a dashboard widget for displaying notifications on changes in active work packages, a search provider for work packages, through which you can search, link, and unlink work packages to a particular file.
+OpenProject integration provides a dashboard widget for displaying notifications of changes in active work packages, and a search provider for work packages, through which you can search, link, and unlink work packages to a particular file.

 ## :computer: Development